flute0316/DFMLEditor/README.md

 <p align="center">Fig 1 The user interface of AGRP</p>

 ### Load DFML document
 Click the **Load** button to load the DFML document, wchich should be **XML** type.
 Multiple documents can be loaded simultaneously in the AGRP and user can select the documents by click item.
+User can remove documents by clicking the **Remove** button.

 <img align="center" src="./Image/Load DFML.jpg">
 <p align="center">Fig 2 Load DFML</p>